musonza/aws-terraform-by-example-guide/docs/guide/8-introducing-cloud9.md

 ::: tip

-If you don't find the option **Attach/Replace IAM Role** in instance settings.

-Look for Actions > Security > Modify IAM role
+If you don't find the option **Attach/Replace IAM Role** in instance settings, look for Actions > Security > Modify IAM role
 :::

 Run `terraform apply` again, and after accepting the plan, your resources will be created successfully.